MiaFia/NewPirates/README.md

 select the filter 'life expectancy'
 This filter could also be added manually but since the original csv is really big we decided to use this pre-applied filter and downloaded it as a csv.

-https://doi.org/10.2307/3348839, page 33
+\
-copy the table into a csv file
+This data set has already been copied into a csv file which is for download in this repository https://doi.org/10.2307/3348839, page 33 copy the table into a csv file
 Read into R.